BlvckKryptonite/scene-share/README.md

 ## **Future Features**

 The following features were planned but deliberately postponed to maintain a clear MVP scope.
-While interactive, some functionalities - such as comment threads —c ould detract from the app’s main purpose: allowing users to **review movies and manage watchlists efficiently**.
+While interactive, some functionalities - such as comment threads — could detract from the app’s main purpose: allowing users to **review movies and manage watchlists efficiently**.
 <br><br>
 Keeping the platform lean ensures that users can quickly see what others think about a movie without unnecessary clutter.
 Users can still engage with reviews through a “like” system to highlight helpful or insightful opinions.